-The leadership program application is now open.
+The leadership program application is now CLOSED for the 2018-2019 Academic Year.
 If you have any questions, please reach out to email@example.com.

 The SPA Leadership Program, created in 1990, offers students the experience, skills, and knowledge to prepare them for leadership roles in public service.